-Figure 6: Example of multimode fiber coupled laser diode pumps used in fiber lasers (left: 150 W @ 976 nm ; right: 10 W @ 915 nm).
+Figure 6: Example of multimode fiber coupled laser diode pumps used in fiber lasers (left: II-VI laser enterprise 10 W @ 976 nm; right: Lumentum 200 W @ 915 nm) (Courtesy of II-VI laser enterprise and Lumentum).

 Note that, as observed in Figure 3, the absorption spectrum of a rare-earth ion like Yb3+ at 976 nm is narrow and requires a stabilized laser diode absorption spectrum.
 This wavelength stability requires the laser diode temperature to be controlled and often the laser diode to include an additional wavelength stabilizing element.
 This element is generally a FBG (Fiber Bragg Grating) for single mode laser diodes (a specialized piece of fiber situated roughly 1 meter from the laser diode), or a VBG (Volume Bragg Grating) for multimode laser diodes.
 The VBG is essentially a specialized piece of glass integrated into the laser diode package.